digrouz/docker-transmission/README.md

 ## Notes

+* This container is built using [s6-overlay](https://github.com/just-containers/s6-overlay)
 * The docker entrypoint can upgrade operating system at each startup.
-To enable this feature, just add `-e DOCKUPGRADE=1` at container creation.
+To enable this feature, just add `-e AUTOUPGRADE=1` at container creation.

 ## Issues